 Lewis River Fishing is one of Washington State’s premier waters for catching both Salmon and Steelhead.
 Guided Lewis River fishing trips are great because you can target fish nearly year around.
-The main stem of the Lewis River is around 3 miles long, before splitting into the North Fork Lewis River and East Fork Lewis River.
+The main stem of the Lewis River is nearly 3 miles long, before splitting into the North Fork Lewis River and East Fork Lewis River.

 For more information on Lewis River Fishing feel free to CONTACT ME or check out the links below.
 Also check out my facebook page.